veralestina/creating-vm/README.md

 <img src="https://github.com/veralestina/Images/blob/main/Creating%20a%20virtual%20machine%20in%20azure/clickresourcegroupalreadycreated.png" height="50%" width="50%" alt="Choose Resource Already Created"/>
 </p>
 <p>
-Next fill in the rest of the blanks, we want to create a windows 10 computer and we want to make sure that the location of the virtual machine is the same as the resource group that we previously created.
+Next, fill in the rest of the blanks.
+We want to create a windows 10 computer and we want to make sure that the location of the virtual machine is the same location as the resource group that we previously created.
 Next, make sure to create a username and password for the virtual machine.
 You're going to use this username and password in order to login to the remote desktop into the virutal machine at the very end of this lab so make sure to remember them.
 </p>
 <br />
 <p>